twngdn/twngdn/README.md

-- 👋 Hi, I’m @twngdn
+- 👋 Hi, I’m @twangden
-- 👀 I’m interested in data science
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning python 3
+- 🌱 I’m currently learning python and linux
 - 📫 How to reach me by mailing me on tenzwang171@gmail.com

 <!---